 Kilimanjaro Lemosho route is the best route.
 Standing on the summit of Kilimanjaro is one of the most rewarding experiences you can have in your lifetime.
-By picking 8 days on the mountain you are giving yourself the best chance at success climbing Kilimanjaro.
+By picking 8 days on the mountain you are giving yourself the best chance at success climbing Kilimanjaro on the best route.
 We have put over 1,000 people on the summit of Kilimanjaro and we are a world leader in offering quality, well run climbs up Kilimanjaro.
 We have amazing food, proper tents, flying doctors insurance cover, our own full time professional mountain staff on the ground in Tanzania to help you achieve your goal of standing on the roof of Africa.
 You just need to come with good physical conditioning, we will help you get prepared.
 Kilimanjaro Lemosho route gives you the best acclimatization and scenery on the mountain.
 Having the right team for your Kilimanjaro climb is essential in making this adventure a success.
 Check out our available climbs in 2017, 2018 or 2019.